Davy Crockett National Forest

-Davy Crockett National Forest in Kennard, Texas is off U.S. Highway 69 lying west of Lufkin, Texas and east of Crockett.
+Davy Crockett National Forest is in southeast Texas between the towns of Lufkin and Crockett, Texas.
 It is administered by the United States Department of Agriculture Forest Service local headquarters in Lufkin.
 There are local ranger district offices located in Ratcliff.

 The forest, part of the Piney Woods ecoregion, covers a total of 160647 acre in two counties - Houston 94481 acre and Trinity 67361 acre.

-Davy Crockett National Forest, which is bordered on the northeast by the Neches Riverand is located in Kennard, Texas, includes the 45 acre Ratcliff Lake.
+Davy Crockett National Forest, which is bordered on the northeast by the Neches River and is located around Kennard, Texas, includes the 45 acre Ratcliff Lake.
 The area is pine-hardwood woodlands with flat to gently rolling terrain.

 Uses

 The national forest is managed on a multiple-use philosophy and are used for lumbering, grazing, oil production, hunting, and recreation.
 In fiscal year 1994, 93.8 million board feet of timber was harvested from the national forests in Texas, providing 2,098 jobs and $73,108,000 in income to the surrounding Texas communities.
 In addition, Texas ranchers with special permits could graze their cattle in the national forests.
 At the Davy Crockett National Forest, 386 head of cattle grazed in fiscal year 1994.

-Recreational facilities within the national forest at the Ratcliff Lake Recreation Area include a bathhouse, camping, picnicking and swimming areas, boat ramps, and hiking trails.
-The Big Slough Wilderness also lies within the forest.
+Recreational facilities within the national forest at the Ratcliff Lake Recreation Area include a bathhouse, camping, picnicking and swimming areas, and boat ramps.

+The Four C National Recreation Trail runs through the northern third of the national forest between the Neches Bluff Overlook and Ratcliff Lake Recreation Area in Houston County.
+The Neches Bluff Overlook provides a panoramic view of the bottomlands at the north end of the forest.
+From there the trail winds southward about 20 miles passing through the Big Slough Wilderness for a couple of miles along the way.
+It is named after the Central Coal and Coke Company (once owned by Richard H. Keith), which logged the region from 1901 until all the forest had been clear cut in 1920.
+Portions of the trail now follow routes, berms, and levees that the Central Coal and Coke Company built for small scale railroads and trams to hall logs.
+Ratcliff Lake functioned as a log pond and remnants of the sawmill still stand in the Ratcliff Lake Recreation Area.